mohammed183/re_vit/markdown/03-Experiments.md

 ::: {.cell .markdown}
 This Experiment is split into two notebooks:

 - [ResNet notebook](ResNet.ipynb): This notebook allows us to evaluate the performance of different **ResNet** models on various image classification datasets.
 The `model name` can be changed to try different models.
-The models in this notebook are pretrained on the **ImageNet-21k** dataset and are ready for fine-tuning.
+The models in this notebook used for this experiment are pretrained on the **ImageNet-21k** dataset and are ready for fine-tuning.

 - [ViT notebook](ViT.ipynb): This notebook allows us to evaluate the performance of different **Vision Transformer (ViT)** models on various image classification datasets.
 The `model name` can be changed to try different models.
 The models in this notebook are pretrained on the **ImageNet-21k** dataset and are ready for fine-tuning.